Functions

 String Functions

-String functions take string-type input parameters and return results of either numeric or string types.
+The input parameters for string functions are of string type, and the return results are of numeric type or string type.

 CHAR_LENGTH